MetPX/sarracenia/doc/sr_post.1.rst

   With the *rename*  option, the user can suggest a destination path to its files.
 If the given path ends with '/' it suggests a directory path...
 If it doesn't, the option specifies a file renaming.

+**[--sleep <time> ]**

+*This option is only available in the c implementation (sr_cpost), which transforms cpost into a sr_watch The time to wait between generating events.
+When files are written frequently, it is counter productive to produce a post for every change, as it can produce a continuous stream of changes where the transfers cannot be done quickly enough to keep up.
+In such circumstances, one can group all changes made to a file in* sleep *time, and produce a single post.*

 **[-sub|--subtopic <key>]**

 The subtopic default can be overwritten with the *subtopic* option.